chef/automate/components/docs-chef-io/content/automate/ha_common.md

 {{< figure src="/images/automate/ha_aws_subnet.png" alt="VPC Subnets">}}

-{{< note >}}

-Refer [select correct CIDR block](https://www.calculator.net/ip-subnet-calculator.html?cclass=a&csubnet=20&cip=172.31.0.0&ctype=ipv4&printit=0&x=82&y=36) page for selecting unique CIDR value for your VPC ID to make it unique.

-{{< /note >}}
+{{< note >}} Refer [select correct CIDR block](https://www.calculator.net/ip-subnet-calculator.html?cclass=a&csubnet=20&cip=172.31.0.0&ctype=ipv4&printit=0&x=82&y=36) page for selecting unique CIDR value for your VPC ID to make it unique. {{< /note >}}

 ## Understanding CIDR

 We need to understand IPv4 addresses/ notation to understand CIDR blocks.
-For eg, 10.10.101.5, might be the address of the database, and it's a 32-bit binary number.
-So, the 10 maps to the first octet of the 0001010, another octet for the second 10, a third octet, fourth octet, each one ranging from 0 to 255 as far as our numbers.
-We are not describing a single number and describing a range of numbers, all the possible IP addresses that begin with the numbers 10.10.
-So, to describe a number, a range of numbers, that begin 10.10 using CIDR notation.
+For example, 10.10.101.5 might be the address of the database, and it's a 32-bit binary number.
+So, the ten maps to the first octet of the 0001010, another octet for the second 10, a third octet, fourth octet, each one ranging from 0 to 255 as far as our numbers.
+We are not describing a single number and representing a range of numbers, all the possible IP addresses that begin with the numbers 10.10.
+So, to tell a number, a range of numbers, that begins 10.10 using CIDR notation.
 CIDR stands for Classless Inter-Domain Routing, a 32 -bit number underlying the octets.

-In this case, we are freezing the first 16 bits, and wild card the rest, so we draw out the number as 10.10, meaning these are the numbers that are going to stay the same.
-It doesn't matter commonly we'll put zeros here.
-And then, after the slash, announced how many bits are frozen, so 10.10.0.0. whatever/16 indicates, in this case, the first 2 octets never change, the last 2 can be whatever you want.
-Inside a notation is then simply determining how many bits are you freezing.
-The rest are all being wild carded in IPv4 notation.
+In this case, we are freezing the first 16 bit and wild card the rest, so we draw out the number as 10.10, meaning these numbers will stay the same.
+It doesn't matter commonly; we'll put zeros here.
+And then, after the slash, announced how many bits are frozen, so 10.10.0.0.
+Whatever 16 indicates, in this case, the first two octets never change.
+The last two can be whatever you want.
+The notation determines how many bits are freezing.
+The rest are all being wildcarded in IPv4 notation.

-/16 is the most common number we'll see for a VPC CIDR block.
+/16 is the most common number for a VPC CIDR block.
 It's also the most you're allowed to do.
-You certainly could go smaller than /16, and smaller being 17, 18, 19, and so on in this case, and you can go as small as /28, but that's only going to give you a possible 12 addresses, 16 addresses minus the ones we take away, that's going to be for use inside your VPC, whereas a /16 is going to give you about 65,000 possible addresses.
+You certainly could go smaller than /16, and smaller being 17, 18, 19, and so on in this case.
+You can go as small as /28, but that's only going to give you a possible 12 addresses, 16 addresses minus the ones we take away, that's going to be for use inside your VPC, whereas a /16 is going to give you about 65,000 possible addresses.

-If /16 is my CIDR block for your main VPC, we then subdivide into subnets, which need to be a subset of the /16, so they all need to start at least with a 10.10, but if I want multiple subnets, I then don't want any collisions, commonly we'll see those as /24.
+If /16 is my CIDR block for your main VPC, we then subdivide it into subnets, which need to be a subset of the /16, so they all need to start at least with a 10.10, but if I want multiple subnets, I then don't want any collisions, commonly we'll see those as /24.
 What a /24 means, means I'm freezing the first 24 bits.
 So say I want the subnet where my database lives, so we call that out as 10.10.101. who cares /24, which means for this subnet, if I'm defining it as a /24, I could have any private IP address beginning from 0 up to 255.
 In other words, wildcard the last 8 bits.

 A /32 is a single specific address.
 In this case, 10.10.101.5, not wildcarding anything.
-This is only one IP address used to authorize in a security group traffic.
-Likewise, if you want to authorize traffic from the entire internet, wild card everything.
+Only one IP address is used to authorize traffic in a security group traffic.
+Wild card everything if you want to authorize traffic from the entire internet.
 So 000/0 becomes the final notation to the front-end web servers or other elements.

 ### Example config.toml file with VPC and CIDR Values